FREQUENTLY ASKED QUESTIONS

 3. How do I request a transcript of my Court hearing?

-Requests for transcripts or CD recordings of hearings are submitted in writing to the Assistant Court Administrator in the Administration Office of the Court (513-887-3352).
-The Court approved Transcript Request form may be found on this website.
+Requests for transcripts or CD recordings of hearings are submitted in writing to the Administration Office of the Court.
+The Court approved Transcript Request form may be found here.
 It contains all required information for transcripts to be prepared.
 No transcript will be prepared without the submission of a completed Transcript Request form.
+Please provide a frequently checked e-mail address with your request; the Court will primarily use e-mail to communicate the progress of the submitted request.

 There are two methods by which the Court will process transcript requests.
 A request may be assigned to an in-house Court staff member or to a dedicated outside service agency.
 The Court will determine which method will be selected based upon current transcript workload.

 Method One: In-house Transcript Preparation.
-The Transcript Coordinator or designee will accept a completed Transcript Request form from the requesting party and provide an estimated cost for the transcript.
+The Administration Office will accept a completed Transcript Request form from the requesting party and provide an estimated cost for the transcript.
 A deposit of one half of the estimated cost must be paid to the Clerk of Courts.
 Once the deposit is paid and the requesting party has provided the Transcript Coordinator with proof of deposit, the transcript will be prepared.
 Once the transcript is completed, the Transcript Coordinator will inform the requesting party and inform them of any unpaid balance owed on the transcript.
 The unpaid balance must be paid to the Clerk of Courts and proof of payment provided to the Transcript Coordinator prior to the transcript being released.
 Parties are encouraged to make their transcript requests and pay their deposits in a timely manner to avoid being charged an expedited rate for the transcript.